jabirali/geneus/README.md

 # GENEUS: General Non-Equilibrium Usadel Solver

 ## Quick start
 You need a Linux/Unix system with GFortran v8.x and CMake v3.x.
-Note that the code is susceptible to segfaults when compiled with GFortran v9.x or newer, and might not compile at all using older versions or other compilers.
-I would therefore recommend that you install specifically GFortran 8.x if possible.
+Note that the code is susceptible to segfaults when compiled with newer GFortran versions, although version v9.x also seems to work.
+It might not compile at all using older versions or other compilers.
+I would therefore recommend that you install specifically GFortran 8.2 if possible.
 If you use Ubuntu, the dependencies can be installed directly via:

 	sudo apt install cmake gfortran-8 gfortran-8-doc
 	sudo update-alternatives --install /usr/bin/gfortran gfortran /usr/bin/gfortran-8 8

-On newer versions of Ubuntu, you might have to [download GFortran v8.x](https://gfortran.meteodat.ch/download/x86_64/) from the official sources.
+On newer systems, you might have to [download GFortran](https://gfortran.meteodat.ch/download/x86_64/) from the official sources.
 After cloning the repository and opening it in a terminal, you can then compile the software via the following:

 	./configure
 	cd build